Skip to Content

 What has EWEB done in response?

 • The Federal Energy Regulatory Commission (FERC) must approve any plans to investigate and repair the canal.
-EWEB is following FERC orders and continues to accommodate FERC dam safety requirements while developing a plan to investigate and/or repair the Walterville Canal.
+EWEB is following FERC orders and continues to accommodate FERC dam safety requirements while developing plans to further investigate and/or repair the Walterville Canal.

 For Irrigators: